University Policies: Course Load

 Full-time status in the COB can also be met by being registered for 3 credit hours of approved COB Co-op in a given semester.
 Co-op credit hours count toward the total hours taken.
 All COB students considering COB Co-op should evaluate course loads in terms of individual needs and plan accordingly with the assistance of an academic advisor.
 Other academic course load during a Co-op semester should be severely limited.
 Students should check with their ﬁnancial aid lending institution when considering the impact of COB Co-op on ﬁnancial planning for semesters involving co-op work.

-Students on academic warning and probation are also restricted to no more than one course per summer term.
+Students on academic warning and probation are also restricted to no more than one course per summer or winter term.

 Note: The College of Business reserves the right to administratively withdraw students from courses based on academic policies.